dcasota/puppetlabs-scripts/Azure/README.md

 # Azure Lab environment

-In this lab, we will configure a public Puppetserver on Azure and a RPi4 node.
+In this lab, we will configure a public Puppetserver on Azure and a local RPi4 node.

 To get an idea of the system configuration, see [here](https://puppet.com/docs/pe/2019.8/system_configuration.html).